Date of Award

 Scholarly Commons Citation

 Foo, Toon Hong, "Development of a Force and Airspeed Data Acquisition System for the Embry-Riddle Aeronautical University 30x40 in.
 Subsonic Wind Tunnel" (2003).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 64.